Management of Policies, Projects, and Data Sources

 - Anyone Who Asks (and is Approved): Users will need to request access and be granted permission by the configured approvers (Moderately Restricted).

-- Users with Specific Groups/Attributes: Only users with the specified groups/attributes will be able to see the data source and subscribe (Moderately Restricted).
+- Users with Specific Groups/Authorizations: Only users with the specified groups/authorizations will be able to see the data source and subscribe (Moderately Restricted).